Pop (British and Irish TV channel): History

 On 20 March 2014, Pop was launched on Freeview.
-Prior to April 2016, Pop was only available in areas where there is a local TV channel.
-On 14 July, Pop +1 was relaunched on Sky, replacing Kix +1.
+Prior to April 2016, Pop was only available in areas where a local television channel was available.
+On 14 July 2014, Pop +1 was relaunched on Sky, replacing Kix +1.

 On 1 April 2016, Pop moved to a wider coverage nationwide freeview mix, becoming available to over 90% of the country.
-The capacity vacated by Pop on the local multiplex was used to transmit Kix from 7 April 2016.
-Pop +1 moved to LCN channel 128, to release 127 for use by Kix, but was otherwise unaffected, continuing to broadcast locally to Manchester only until its eventual withdrawal from Freeview.
+The capacity vacated by Pop on the local multiplex was used to transmit Kix starting on 7 April 2016.
+Pop +1 moved to LCN channel 128, with channel 127 being used for Kix, but was otherwise unaffected, continuing to broadcast locally to Manchester only until its eventual withdrawal from Freeview.

 On 1 September 2020, Pop rebranded its on-air identity, with the premiere of Bakugan: Armored Alliance.
-And on the same day, starting with Pokémon Journeys: The Series, the network became the new British home of the Pokémon anime, moving from its previous broadcasters, ITV1 and CITV, of over 20 years.
+The Pokémon franchise also premiered on Pop the same day, starting with Pokémon Journeys: The Series, moving from its previous broadcasters, ITV and CITV.

-On 9 November 2022, Narrative Entertainment announced the launch of a new FAST channel, Pop Kids, to stream on Samsung TV Plus, the new FAST network airs shows from Pop and Tiny Pop.
+On 9 November 2022, Narrative Entertainment announced the launch of a FAST channel, Pop Kids, which streamed on Samsung TV Plus, the FAST network aired shows from Pop and Tiny Pop.

-Sometime in 2022, Pop began to branch into original content for the first time, as they approached Joe Tasker for a new show called Swipe It!
-With Joe Tasker.

-On 19 July 2023, Pop reverted to broadcasting on the local-TV multiplex, switching places with sibling film channel Great!
+On 19 July 2023, Pop reverted to broadcasting on the local television multiplex, with its nationwide freeview channel replaced by sibling film channel Great!
 Romance.
-In September 2023, it was announced that Pop Kids would split into two FAST channels, with Tiny Pop getting its own channel, and with Pop replacing the current FAST channel.
+In September 2023, it was announced that Pop Kids would split into two FAST channels, with Tiny Pop having its own channel, and with Pop replacing the previous FAST channel.

 On 7 February 2024, Pop and other Narrative Entertainment channels were removed from Freesat.

-In December 2024, Pop's website was closed down and was redirected to the Pop Player website.

-On 1 December 2024, Pop and Tiny Pop got turned into a hybrid streaming channel on Freeview but it continues to be a linear channel on Sky and Virgin Media.
+On 1 December 2024, the terrestrial broadcast versions of Pop and Tiny Pop were replaced by hybrid streaming channels on Freeview.

-On 20 August 2025, that decision was partially reversed with Pop returning to Live broadcast on Freeview with its Hybrid variant moving to 212 under the Pop Max name, but still using the main Pop branding.
+Closure as a linear channel

-On 4 November 2025, Narrative announced that it will close the Pop and Tiny Pop linear channels in December as well as the Pop Player app but the FAST channels including Pop Up will continue.
+On 4 November 2025, Narrative Entertainment announced that both Pop and Tiny Pop's linear television feeds, as well as the Pop Player, would close in December.
+Pop and Tiny Pop continue broadcasting on their FAST channels, available on various services such as Freeview and Samsung TV Plus, after the closure.

-Availability

-On-demand

-Programming from Pop and Tiny Pop is available through the Pop Player mobile app, YouView, and Freeview Play.
+On 19 August 2026, it was announced that Pop, along with Great!
+TV and the other Great! channels will be added to TiVo devices.

 Programming

-The channel sources its programming from multiple production and distribution studios.
-Programming includes original shows such as Swipe It!
+The channel sourced its programming from multiple production and distribution studios.
+Programming included original shows such as Swipe It!
 With Joe Tasker, and acquired programming such as Miraculous: Tales of Ladybug & Cat Noir and Pokémon.
-The channel also includes movies and specials such as the Barbie television films, Pokémon and Monster High.
+The channel also aired films and specials such as the Barbie television films, Pokémon and Monster High.